The Performance Program also includes the following other ensembles and musical opportunties:

 Opportunities to join a campus a cappella ensemble are many and varied.
-The a cappella ensembles are student-generated and student-led, and are sponsored by the Campus and Student Life Center for Leadership and Involvement, Campus and Student Life.
+The a cappella ensembles are student-generated and student-led, and are sponsored by the Campus and Student Life Center for Leadership and Involvement.
 The groups vary in size, choice of repertoire, in musical style, as well as in both type and frequency of performances.
 Several UChicago a cappella groups have produced CDs and garnered awards at competitions and festivals throughout the country.

 For more information on campus a cappella ensembles, explore the UChicagoArts website.

 The University hosts several prime opportunities for participating in musical theatre.
 In conjunction with the Department of Music, the Gilbert & Sullivan Opera Company produces a mainstage production every March, for which the University Chamber Orchestra serves as pit orchestra.
 Students are encouraged to audition for principal roles and for chorus positions.
-Auditions for the March 2018 production of Patience are scheduled for November 2017.
-Rehearsals begin in late January, and continue through the remainder of Winter Quarter.
+Auditions for the March 2019 production of German & Hood's Merrie England are scheduled for October 2018.
+Rehearsals begin in late January and continue through the remainder of Winter Quarter.

 Other musical theatre productions are sponsored by Theater and Performance Studies/University Theater and often feature both student directorship and student participation as actors and as pit musicians.
 Some of these musical theatre productions – such as the 2008 presentation of Urinetown – include collaborations with and direction by Chicago-area professionals.